geotools/geotools/docs/user/library/metadata/logging/factory.rst

 * ``Logging.GEOTOOLS``
 * ``Logging.JAI``

-This is the kindest way to set up logging, allowing users of your application to choose the logging system based on configuration files and jars supplied at runtime.
+This is the the most flexible way to set up logging, allowing users of your application to choose the logging system based on configuration files and jars supplied at runtime.

 GeoTools.setLoggerFactory()